 PSAS is a student aerospace engineering project at Portland State University.
-We're building ultra-low-cost, open source rockets that feature some of the most sophisticated amateur rocket avionics systems out there today.
+We're building ultra-low-cost, open source rockets that feature perhaps the most sophisticated amateur rocket avionics systems out there today.

-We are an educational, not-for-profit group and we rely on support from our community to move forward.
-If you have the means please consider donating something to our effort.
+We are an educational, not for profit group and we rely on support from our community to move forward.
+If you have the ability please consider donating something to our effort.
 Every little bit helps!
 All donations are tax deductible.

 A huge thank you to our Sponsors: